openshift/training/beta-2-setup.md

 entities in the `betaproject` namespace.

 **Note:**
-Creating nodes or projects currently ignores the current context.
+Creating nodes or projects currently ignores the current/set context.

-### The Definition JSON
+### The Hello World Definition JSON
-In the training folder, you can see the contents of our pod definition by using `cat`:
+In the beta2 training folder, you can see the contents of our pod definition by using `cat`:

     cat hello-pod.json